Glove Shell Materials

 All knitted gloves start off as fibers, whether natural or synthetic.
 These fibers are then either combed, melted, or engineered into yarns.
 From there, various yarns are spun together using a yarn spinning machine onto a spool (cylindrical device on which thread can be wound).
 The spools of yarn are then connected to another machine that twists and knits the gloves.

-Primary yarn materials used as the base in manufacturing knit safety gloves
+Primary yarn materials used as the base in manufacturing knit safety gloves with their features, attributes, and limitations are summarized in the table below.

 COTTON